yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-029_Validate_Security_Answer_With_Only_Letters.md

 ## ✅ Expected Result

-The system should validate whether answers containing only letters are allowed according to business rules
+The system should accept alphabetic characters in the "Security Answer" field and allow the registration process to continue